Language Support Specialist

 Location: Moscow, ID

 Closing Date: Open until filled

-- Willingness to help staff and student in the understanding and use of ASL/PSE.
+3. Willingness to help students, peers, staff and others in the understanding and use of sign language.

 Salary & Hours: